CSahithya/ICA8-IndividualAssignment-Testing/README.md

 2. Main has the countUrinal where hte count is calculated
 3. Change the file name in the Urinals.java file to test for other input
 4. Run main to get the keyboard or file input
+5. The output rule.txt file is created under the src/main/resources

 ### Your task:
 You need to write a function that returns the maximum of free urinals as an integer according to the unwritten rule.